 In order to proceed with providing Monitas related services to the industry, a group for Monitoring Advisory Systems for offshore floating structures was initiated in 2014.

 The Advisory Hull Monitoring System (AHMS) has been installed onboard the Glas Dowr FPSO (Bluewater), the USAN FPSO (ExxonMobil), the CLOV FPSO (TOTAL), the Ichthys FPSO (INPEX), the Moho Nord FPU (TOTAL) and the Bonga FPSO (Shell).
-In 2018 the AHMS system will be installed onboard the Aoka Mizu FPSO.
+In 2018 the AHMS system was installed onboard the Aoka Mizu FPSO.
 This turret moored FPSO has been operating at the Ettrick field on the UK part of the North Sea until Summer 2016.
-It is now being upgraded for production on the Lancaster field, offshore West of Shetland.
+Upgrade and life extension works to the vessel were carried out at Drydocks World, Dubai to make it suitable for long-term operations in a challenging environment such as the West of Shetlands.
+First oil was received in June 2019.
 Next to these FPSOs, there are many more prospects from other FPSOs, both existing and new built, which will be equipped with AHMS in the coming years.
 Activities of the Monitas Group project will include analyses of the fatigue tool accuracy factors and prediction accuracy factors obtained from the various floaters.
-Data interpretation and understanding of OCTOPUSMonitas results from the FPSOs equipped with AHMS is the main scope of work.ORGANISATION
+Data interpretation and understanding of OCTOPUS Monitas results from the FPSOs equipped with AHMS is the main scope of work.ORGANISATION

 MARIN will continue their role as organizer and administrator of the Monitas Group.
 All members will receive regular communications on news, developments and software updates and are invited to Monitas Group meetings which are normally held twice a year.
 The meetings will be used to define the scope of work for the coming years, to presents and discuss the results, to share experiences and to provide support and or training.
 Operators, engineering companies, class societies, research institutes and other stakeholders that have not been a member of the Monitas JIP can become a member of the Monitas Group and receive all results of the Monitas JIP with the exceptions of the OCTOPUS-Monitas licenses.BENEFITS